ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 ## 2.0.2

-- Fix so Nordpool data can be read directly from the current state node
+- Fix so Nord Pool data can be read directly from the current state node

 ## 2.0.1